Venthe/gitea-helm-chart/README.md

 - Switch from `Statefulset` to `Deployment`
 - Switch from `Memcached` to `redis-cluster` as the default session and queue provider
 - Switch from `postgres` to `postgres-ha` as the default database provider
-- A chart-internal PVC definition
+- A chart-internal PVC bootstrapping logic
+  - New `persistence.mount`: whether to mount an existent PVC (even if not creating it)
+  - New `persistence.create`: whether to create a new PVC

 While not required, we recommend to start with a RWX PV for new installations.
 A RWX volume is required for installation aiming for HA.

-#### Transitioning from previous versions
+### Transitioning from previous versions

 - If you want to stay with a RWO PV and haven't used `persistence.existingClaim` before, you need to define it now with the name of your existing PVC.
   Otherwise the chart will create a new PVC with an empty volume.